Brian Vander Ark: Music

-Ark joined the band His Boy Elroy as a guitarist.
+Brian Vander Ark joined the band His Boy Elroy as a guitarist.
 He eventually quit and started the band Johnny with an Eye with his brother, Brad Vander Ark.
-In 1992, he disbanded Johnny with an Eye to form The Verve Pipe with Brad, drummer Donny Brown and guitarist Brian Stout.
+In 1992, he disbanded Johnny with an Eye to form the Verve Pipe with Brad, drummer Donny Brown and guitarist Brian Stout.
 The band recorded two independent albums I've Suffered A Head Injury and Pop Smear.

 The Verve Pipe's major label debut, Villains, featured the Vander Ark-penned single "The Freshmen", the group's highest-charting single and one of the most successful multi-format tracks of 1997.
 "Never Let You Down," the lead single from the band's 2001 album, Underneath, was one of the Top 50 Most Played songs for Adult Top 40 and Modern A/C radio in 2001.

 Brian Vander Ark released his first solo album, Resurrection, in May 2003.
 He toured extensively in support of the album, including a double-bill acoustic tour with Butch Walker.
 Vander Ark's second solo release, Angel, Put Your Face On, was released in May 2006, followed by a self-titled third record in January 2008, produced by Bill Szymczyk.
 Bill Szymczyk then produced Brian's followup, Magazine, in 2011.

 In 2016, Brian released an album of story songs with actor/songwriter Jeff Daniels.

 Acting

 Vander Ark acted in the film Rock Star in 2001.
 Vander Ark played bassist Ricki Bell, of the fictional band Blood Pollution.
 The film also featured performances by Zakk Wylde, Jason Bonham, Myles Kennedy, Blas Elias and Nick Catanese.
 Vander Ark wrote the song "Colorful", which appears at the end of the film, sung by the Chris Cole Band, and simulated by Mark Wahlberg.
 Vander Ark recorded vocals of this song on the film's soundtrack.
-The song is on album Underneath, by The Verve Pipe.
+The song is on album Underneath.
 He has also appeared in several independent films, including director Matthew Leutwyler's Road Kill, Dead and Breakfast, and Unearthed.
 Vander Ark also composed the musical scores for Dead & Breakfast and Unearthed.